-The Ann “Tunky” Riley scholarship commemorates the work of the late Ann “Tunky” Riley, a dedicated teacher, passionate advocate for quality public education, and wife of former Secretary of the US Department of Education Richard W. Riley, who is a leading advocate in advancing education as a national priority.
+Richard W. Riley, the former Secretary of the U.S. Department of Education, is a leading advocate in advancing education as a national priority and has been actively involved with Walden University for years.
+The Ann “Tunky” Riley commemorates the work of the late Ann “Tunky” Riley, a dedicated teacher, passionate advocate for quality public education, and wife of former Secretary of the U.S. Department of Education Richard W. Riley.

-The scholarship, which honors four newly enrolled educators who are making a difference in the lives of others, reflects the college’s dedication to lifelong learning and supports the many educators who stand out because of their superior contributions to their students, colleagues, schools, and communities.
+The scholarship honors educators who are making a difference in the lives of others and reflects the college’s dedication to lifelong learning and supports the many educators who stand out because of their superior contributions to their students, colleagues, schools, and communities.

-Up to four $25,000 scholarships* are awarded to new students who are interested in enrolling in one of the following Walden programs:
+This scholarship awards up to four $25,000 scholarships† to new students who are interested in enrolling in one of the following programs:

 PhD in Education

 Post-Master’s Degree Program

 MS in Early Childhood Studies